mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 // same as string | number
 ```

-As you can see, the variants are tagged in the definition.
-That's because it's
+As you can see, the variants are tagged with keys in the definition.
+This tagging
-very convenient for internal usage.
+is convenient for internal usage and type inference.

 Just like object fields, union variants can be of any Mondrian type: